mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 **"I get RFPs and proposals to review"**
 - Forward to summarize@mxtoai.com - get key requirements and deadlines
 - Forward to ask@mxtoai.com with "What's our competitive advantage here?"

+**"I need to document compliance or regulatory communications"**
+- Forward regulatory emails to pdf@mxtoai.com for permanent, clean records
+- Perfect for audit trails and compliance documentation

 ## 🔍 Information Verification & Research